PierreGode/Bjorn/DEVELOPMENT.md

 - **Portability**: Self-contained and portable device, ideal for penetration testing.
 - **Modularity**: Extensible architecture allowing  addition of new actions.
-- **Visual Interface**: The e-Paper HAT provides a visual interface for monitoring the ongoing actions, displaying results or stats, and interacting with Bjorn .
+- **Visual Interface**: The e-Paper HAT provides a visual interface for monitoring the ongoing actions, displaying results or stats, and interacting with ragnar .

 ## 📔 Educational Aspects